KomisD/-Optimization-Techniques-in-MATLAB/README.md

 To use these scripts, clone the repository and run the respective .m files in MATLAB.
 Ensure to adjust initial parameters and starting points as necessary for your specific function.

 # Results and Analysis
 Each method is analyzed for efficiency, convergence speed, and ability to avoid local minima.
-The document includes comprehensive results with graphical representations for each optimization technique under various scenarios.
+The documendation includes comprehensive results with graphical representations for each optimization technique under various scenarios.